paolofalcoruegg/axp/README.md

 - [ ] Using plugs rather than soldered connections
 - [ ] Making serial connection more robust

 On top of that, interactions should be overhauled.
 FFT-based peak decomposition with narrow frequency bins could be very interesting to isolate the highest amplitude frequencies and demonstrate how these can cause Faraday waves.
+Personally, I would be interested in miniaturising the installation into a smaller yet fully sealed container.

 </details>